heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 ## Part 2/2

-In this second part, you will learn more about UDP and some of its features.
+In this second part, you will learn more about UDP and some of its unique features compared to TCP.

 ### Explore the code examples